Texas Arrest Record Sealing

 Every day your arrest record stays public, it can cost you job offers, housing applications, and professional licenses.
 You received our letter because your record qualifies for sealing under current Texas law.

-But eligibility windows can close.
+Eligibility windows can close.
 A new charge or a change in the law can disqualify you permanently.
-The sooner you act, the sooner your past stops defining your future.

 Frequently Asked Questions